This beautiful piece served in the Spanish royal court.

 What differentiates a braisière from a daubière is its projecting handle.
 It comes in handy to help a cook position the pot deep into the fire, but when ovens came into common use towards the end of the 19th century, the braisière needed a redesign to fit into a tighter space.
 Voilà, the familiar suitcase-like daubière — the same idea, but with close-set brass handles that are much more compatible with the confines of a modern-style oven.

-But regardless of its imprint, this little daubière is absolutely exquisite, and worthy of royal service.
+This little daubière is absolutely exquisite, and worthy of royal service.

 The geometry is just beautiful.
 It’s a lovely perfect lozenge shape.
 The curve at each end is absolutely even.
 The interior corners are smooth and regular with no lumps or bumps anywhere.